BiBiServ/bibigrid/README.md

 # BiBiGrid

+> **Note**
+> The Java-based version of BiBiGrid was discontinued.
+The latest release is version 2.3.1.
+> Since this version isn't maintained any longer you should consider using its successor.

 BiBiGrid is a tool for an easy cluster setup inside a cloud environment.
 It is written in Java and run on any OS a Java runtime is provided - any Java 8 is supported.
 BiBiGrid and its Cmdline UI based on a general cloud provider api.
-Currently the implementation is based on OpenStack ([Openstack4j](https://github.com/openstack4j/openstack4j)).
+Currently, the implementation is based on OpenStack ([Openstack4j](https://github.com/openstack4j/openstack4j)).
 There also exists implementations for Google (Compute Engine, using the official Google Cloud SDK), Amazon (AWS EC2 using the official AWS SDK) and Microsoft (Azure using the official Azure SDK) (WIP) which are currently not provided tested.